trifecta-project/Dutch-historical-recipe-trends/README.md

 # Dutch-historical-recipe-trends

-This is the repository accompanies the paper *Detecting Changing Culinary Trends Through Historical Recipes* by Gauri Bhagwat, Marieke van Erp, Teresa Paccosi, and Rikk Hoekstra (currently under review).
+This is the repository accompanies the paper *Detecting Changing Culinary Trends Through Historical Recipes* by Gauri Bhagwat, Marieke van Erp, Teresa Paccosi, and Rik Hoekstra (currently under review).

 This repository contains a **cleaned corpus** and a series of Jupyter notebooks used to analyze and process historical recipe data.